All Episodes

 This is an amazing product.

-Now, This normally means, if you listen on a scanner, that you may hear public works on one frequency, and a moment later, a police chase issues on the same frequency, and these things move around, frequency-wise.
+Now, this normally means, if you listen on a scanner, that you may hear public works on one frequency, and a moment later, a police chase issues on the same frequency, and these things move around frequency-wise.

 Well, I'll be damned.

-But there is now a new scanner, the BC-235 Trunk Tracker Scanner Radio, handheld.
+I never knew, and until this moment, I never knew it existed, but there is now a new scanner, the BC235 Trunk Tracker Scanner Radio, handheld.

 And don't ask me how it does this, but it actually follows a truncated conversation.

-I would guess, since these are in the clear, that this is legal, but I'm not sure for how long it will remain legal.
+I would guess since these are in the clear, that this is legal, but I'm not sure for how long it will remain legal.

 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.